 This stage usually narrows down your choices in terms of the type of e-Commerce agency you need.

 You might also bring in an e-Commerce agency to work with your sales team.

-A good e-Commerce agency can help you build a category management plan for each retailer, for example.
+For example, a good e-Commerce agency can help you build a category management plan for each retailer.
 They can also advise on how best to activate e-Commerce with each retailer.